dkiselbach/purple_air_api/README.md

 Documentation for this gem can be found [here.](https://dkiselbach.github.io/purple_air_api/)

+## PurpleAir Documentation and Read and Write Tokens

+This wrapper was written using the [PurpleAir API Documentation](https://api.purpleair.com/).
+You will require a read and write token in order to use the PurpleAir API which can be received by [reaching out to PurpleAir](https://www2.purpleair.com/pages/contact-us).

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.